misingnoglic/misingnoglic.github.io/_posts/2017-11-20-python-for-java-programmers-p2.markdown

 # Installing and Running Python Programs

 This was discussed in part 1, so if you already have everything installed, sorry for the repetition.
 You want to first download a distribution of Python online.
-I recommend the 3.6 version of Anaconda, which is Python plus a bunch of libraries that are annoying to install.
-[You can download it from here.](https://www.anaconda.com/download/) If you don't want to download that much stuff, you can also download the vanilla Python from [here](https://www.python.org/downloads/).
+I recommend the 3.7 version of Miniconda, which is Python plus a bunch of libraries that are annoying to install.
+[You can download it from here.](https://conda.io/miniconda.html) If you don't want to download that much stuff, you can also download the vanilla Python from [here](https://www.python.org/downloads/).
 For either of these, be sure to download the 3.7 version, and when installing, be sure to select the option for adding it to the command line.
 It's been a while since I installed either of these, so please [email me](mailto:arya@aryaboudaie.com) if you have any questions.

 Once you have it installed, you should be able to open up the Command Prompt (on Windows), or the Terminal (on Mac or Linux), and when it pops up, type `python3` for Mac, or `python` for windows, and hit enter.
 I'll refer to the command as `python3` for now, and I'll be talking about the Terminal, though Windows users should know to type `python` and to use Command Prompt.